rust-embedded-community/tb6612fng-rs/README.md

 * `defmt`: you can enable the [`defmt`](https://defmt.ferrous-systems.com/) feature to get a `defmt::debug!` call for every speed change.

 ## Examples
-An simple example for the STM32F4 microcontrollers is [available](examples/stm32f4-single-motor-example/README.md).
+A simple example for the STM32F4 microcontrollers is [available](examples/stm32f4-single-motor-example/README.md).

 ## Changelog
 For the changelog please see the dedicated [CHANGELOG.md](CHANGELOG.md).